-It is assumed that there is no difference in HbA{1c} between the treatment arms for subjects completing randomised treatment without initiation of bolus insulin treatment for more than 2 weeks and a treatment difference of 0.3%-point in favour of the comparator for subjects either discontinuing treatment prematurely, initiating bolus insulin for more than 2 weeks or withdrawing from trial.
-Thus, with 10% expected to experience any of the specified intercurrent events before week 26, this leads to an assumption of a mean treatment difference of 0.03%-point for the specified estimand in the overall population.
+It is assumed that there is no difference in HbA1c between the treatment arms for subjects completing randomised treatment without initiation of treatment with bolus insulin for more than 2 weeks and a treatment difference of 0.3%-point in favour of the comparator for subjects either discontinuing treatment prematurely, initiating treatment with bolus insulin for more than 2 weeks or withdrawing from trial.
+Thus, with 5% expected to experience any of the specified intercurrent events before week 26, this leads to an assumption of a mean treatment difference of 0.015%-point for the specified estimand in the overall population.

-The standard deviation (SD) is assumed to be 1.0%-point based on results from studies with insulin degludec in insulin naïve T2D subjects (trials NN1250-3579, NN1250-3643 and NN1250-3672).
+The SD is assumed to be 1.0%-point based on results from studies with insulin degludec in subjects treated with basal insulin (NN1250-3998).

-From the above assumptions and requirements, 580 subjects will be randomly assigned to trial product.
+From the above assumptions and requirements, 520 subjects will be randomly assigned to trial product.
 This will ensure sufficient power (90%) of confirming non-inferiority.